-Tax Credit for Contributions to Rural Hospitals
+■ Tax Credit for Contributions to Rural Hospitals

-House Bill 919 (LC 34 4878S)

-By Timothy Sweeney, Deputy Director of Policy
+House Bill 919 (CSFA) - Mar.
+10, 2016 - Update to Earlier AnalysisBy Timothy Sweeney, Deputy Director of Policy

-Georgia lawmakers are considering a \$250 million tax credit program for individual and corporate donations to hospitals in rural or nearly-rural Georgia communities.
+The Georgia House of Representatives has passed a \$100 million tax credit program for individual and corporate donations to hospitals in rural or nearly-rural Georgia communities.
 House Bill 919 is designed to create private investment incentives for rural hospitals to help shore up their finances.
 The flawed legislation contains very few reporting requirements or guidelines to direct where the money goes or how benefitting hospitals use it.